lmadkins/stalls-for-all/README.md

 ## Contribution Guidelines
 - Contributions are welcome!
-- In your terminal, add and commit your changes
+- In your terminal, add and commit your changes on a new branch
 - Navigate to this repo on github and create a new pull request